DOB/DOD: December 9, 1895 (Thomaston, CT) – December 7, 1941; 45 years old

-Medal of Honor Recipient.
-He enlisted in the Naval Reserve as Electrician Third Class on July 20, 1917.
-He served until discharged on August 21, 1921, and on October 12, 1921, he reenlisted in the Navy making it his career.
-He was serving as Chief Radioman on the Battleship USS California when the Japanese attacked Pearl Harbor, on December 7, 1941.
+CIRCUMSTANCES: He enlisted in the Naval Reserve as an Electrician Third Class on July 20, 1917 and was discharged on August 21, 1921.
+Less than two months later, on October 12, 1921, he reenlisted in the Navy, making it his career.
+He was serving as Chief Radioman on the battleship USS California when the Japanese attacked Pearl Harbor on December 7, 1941.
 He was posthumously awarded the Medal of Honor.

 From U.S. Navy cruise book published in 1995 about the USS California

 THOMAS JAMES REEVES, the son of Mr. and Mrs. William Reeves of Thomaston, Connecticut.
-He attended local schools and before entering the service was the chief operator for Western Union at Waterbury, CT.
+He attended local schools and, before entering the service, was the chief operator for Western Union at Waterbury, CT.
 Thomas enlisted in the U.S. Navy on July 10, 1917.
 He saw service in WWI in the Transportation Service.
-In the following years, he had service on the USS American, Whipple, Seattle, Texas, Chicago, Maryland, New Mexico, and California.
-He also served in the Staff Headquarters of the 3rd Naval District and with the naval Mission to Brazil.
+In the following years, he served on the USS American, Whipple, Seattle, Texas, Chicago, Maryland, New Mexico, and California.
+He also served in the Staff Headquarters of the 3rd Naval District and with the Naval Mission to Brazil.
 He also taught radio in Rio de Janeiro.
-Thomas intended to retire in 1939 with more than 22 years of service completed.
+Thomas intended to retire in 1939, with more than 22 years of service completed.
 He had accepted an appointment as a ground engineer with the Civil Service.
 The day before his retirement was to take effect, President Roosevelt declared a Limited Emergency, and all persons were prohibited from leaving the Navy.
 Thomas then re-enlisted at San Pedro for another four years.
 At the time of Pearl Harbor, he was on the Admiral’s staff on board the USS California.

 A remembrance letter written by Thomas Mason.
 On display at the Town Hall in Thomaston, Connecticut